//----------------------------//

 C : Tile index (0.0 : 512.0)

-D : Input index (0 : 7)
+D : Input index (0 : 7) integer

 discussion :

-If you need a total control of the layout you can set and animate the placement of each cell with the 44 Motion Pict Atlas component.
+If you need other layout you can control and animate the placement of each cell with the

 Other layouts are available in 2D and 3D with the Atlas related algorithm in the 2D Architectural # component.